lmullen/lincolnmullen.com/source/index.markdown

 Much of my research is augmented by coding projects or expressed in code.
 These projects are listed on the [research page][research].
-Most recently I've been working with on the [gender package][] for R, which infers gender based on first names and a range of years.
+Most recently I've been working with on the [gender package][] for R, which infers gender based on first names and a range of years, along with a few Omeka plugins and an [Omeka API client][] written in Ruby.

 I [teach classes][] on American religious history, the nineteenth century, and digital humanities.